-During the reporting period, three reports were inspected, and all of them were provided to the eligible Judge within the timeframe specified in the warrant.
-Additionally, all reports contained the requisite information as mandated by s.
-44.
+During the reporting period, eight reports were inspected, and all of them were provided to the eligible Judge within the timeframe specified in the warrant.
+Additionally, all reports contained the required information.

 All required information was recorded on the register.